Drug metabolism: Factors affecting drug metabolism

-Dose, frequency, route of administration, tissue distribution and protein binding of the drug affect its metabolism.

-Pathological factors can also influence drug metabolism, including liver, kidney, or heart diseases.
+Dose, frequency, route of administration, tissue distribution, and protein binding of the drug affect its metabolism.
+Pathological factors can also influence drug metabolism, including liver, kidney, or heart disease.

 In silico modelling and simulation methods allow drug metabolism to be predicted in virtual patient populations prior to performing clinical studies in human subjects.
 This can be used to identify individuals most at risk from adverse reaction.

 History

 Studies on how people transform the substances that they ingest began in the mid-nineteenth century, with chemists discovering that organic chemicals such as benzaldehyde could be oxidized and conjugated to amino acids in the human body.
 During the remainder of the nineteenth century, several other basic detoxification reactions were discovered, such as methylation, acetylation, and sulfonation.

 In the early twentieth century, work moved on to the investigation of the enzymes and pathways that were responsible for the production of these metabolites.
 This field became defined as a separate area of study with the publication by Richard Williams of the book Detoxication mechanisms in 1947.
 This modern biochemical research resulted in the identification of glutathione S-transferases in 1961, followed by the discovery of cytochrome P450s in 1962, and the realization of their central role in xenobiotic metabolism in 1963.